Michedev/FactorVAE/readme.md

 FactorVAE implementation using _Pytorch, Pytorch Lightning, Poetry and Hydra_.
 Currently, this implementation supports only the _DSprites_ dataset.
+This implementation follows as much as possible the specifications contained in Disentangling by Factorising (Kim & Mnih, 2018) https://arxiv.org/pdf/1802.05983.pdf
 ## Install

 To install the dependencies in a isolated virtualenv, run: